MedBayes-Lite: A Clinical Uncertainty Governance Layer for Risk-Aware Medical Decision Support: Experimental Setup

 \subsubsection{Metric Alignment with Clinical Objectives}

-The relationship between these metrics and the goals of \ModelName is direct and intentional.
-The framework's embedding calibration and uncertainty-weighted attention mechanisms work to reduce overconfidence, thereby lowering both ECE and CUS.
-More importantly, the confidence-guided decision shaping module enables intelligent abstention when uncertainty is high, directly improving the trade-off between coverage and calibrated accuracy that ZTI captures.
-Together, these metrics provide a comprehensive assessment of whether a model is not just accurate, but ``trustworthy'' for clinical deployment.
+The relationship between these metrics and the goals of \ModelName\ is deliberate.
+Calibration of the predictive distribution reduces overconfidence, thereby improving both ECE and CUS.
+The confidence-guided abstention component governs the trade-off between coverage and accepted accuracy, which we report primarily through AURC, selective accuracy, coverage, and abstention recall; ZTI is reported only as a secondary descriptor.
+Taken together, these metrics provide a broader assessment of whether a model is not only accurate, but also sufficiently reliable for clinical use.
+Their roles and interpretations are summarized in Table~\ref{tab:metrics_summary}.